Simple Strategies for Offsetting Big Event Costs

 Printing

 Another large expense for events comes from using printed materials, such as signage, name tags and badges, programs, etc. Unfortunately, offsetting printing costs can be tricky, since they directly affect the user experience.
 Printed signage can help show your attendees the way around, name tags facilitate networking, programs show what’s happening when, and so on.
+However, printing costs can be exorbitant and extremely wasteful.
+Luckily, with a few workarounds, you can still maintain a positive user experience while cutting down on the number of printed materials you use.
+Signage:

 • Cut down on signage you use by placing volunteers around the venue to direct attendees to break-out rooms, bathrooms, vendor hall etc.